robinpaulson/suncalcPy2/README.md

 I wanted a lightweight Python library so I could track the sun for my solar panel setup.
 This is the lightest I could find, with minor inaccuracies due to the approximations made.
 At some point I will remove the unneeded functions, such as moon-tracking and times for golden hour, etc.

+The solar tracking setup is based on a Raspberry Pi Pico, running micropython, hence the requirement for tiny libraries and code.

 Includes methods for getting:

  * sunrise